Watch this video with your children to help them be prepared for an earthquake.

 Purchase a NOAA radio and extra batteries to make sure you receive emergency alerts.
 NOAA Weather Radio All Hazards (NWR) is a nationwide network of radio stations broadcasting weather service warnings as well as other hazard information 24 hours a day, 7 days a week.
 Also, tune to 1660 AM for information/updates about local emergencies.

 OTSD Crisis Communications:

 During a disaster OTSD will attempt to communicate with families through our typical communications channels, depending on power and/or internet access.
-Typical channels include: phone messages, website, Facebook, Twitter, and FlashAlert.
+Channels could include: text, phone, website, Facebook, Twitter, and FlashAlert.